 How much Life Insurance do you Need?

-One of the most important things that you should decide is how much life insurance you will need.
-Not having enough life insurance coverage is one of the worst mistakes that you could ever make.
-If your plan is too small, your family would be responsible for some left over expenses that they don’t have the money to cover.
-There are several key categories that you should account for to ensure that you’ve got enough life insurance protection.
+You need to decide how much life insurance you will need.
+Not having enough life insurance coverage is one of the worst mistakes you could ever make.
+If your plan is too small, your family would be responsible for some leftover expenses they don’t have the money to cover.
+There are several key categories you should account for to ensure you’ve got enough life insurance protection.

-The first number that you should crunch is your debts and expenses that would be passed on to your family members if something were to happen to you.
-The first purpose of your life insurance policy is to give your family the money that they would need to pay off any debts that you have.
+The first number you should crunch is your debts and expenses passed on to your family members if something were to happen to you.
+The first purpose of your life insurance policy is to give your family the money that they would need to pay off any debts you have.
 If you didn’t have life insurance coverage, then your family would be left with a mountain of debt and no money to pay off those bills.

-The next number that you need to look at is your annual income.
-The secondary goal of your life insurance plan is to give your family the money that they need to replace your income.
-If you’re one of the main income earners in your home, they would struggle to pay for any necessary expenses without that income.
-Your life insurance plan needs to be large enough to replace your income and give your family the money that they need to replace that paycheck every month.
+The next number you need to look at is your annual income.
+The secondary goal of your life insurance plan is to give your family the money they need to replace your income.
+If you’re one of the main income earners in your home, they would struggle to pay for any necessary expenses without income.
+Your life insurance plan needs to be large enough to replace your income and give your family the money they need to replace your paycheck every month.